adamwitanowski-nib/redocly/developer-portal/countrylist.md

 # Country list

-The country list configured for a selected brand is avialable in quoteCountriesConfig endpoint.
+The country list configured for a selected brand is available in quoteCountriesConfig endpoint.

 # API format specification